kauemurakami/minimals_state_manager/README.md

   Combine your `MinX<Controller()>` and observable Widget to get state changes reactively with Value.

-  Observable widget `$(Widget(), listener:Value<Notifier>)`, this is a generic observable widget that
+  Observable widget `$(ValueNotifier<T> listener , (value) => Widget())`, this is a generic observable widget that
-    can be used to listen for changes to a value notifier and update
-    the UI accordingly.
-It takes in a value notifier and a builder
-    function that defines how the UI should be updated based on the
-    current value of the notifier.
-This widget is useful for cases where
-    you want to decouple the UI from the data source, allowing for changes
-    in the data to automatically update the UI without having to manually
-    manage state.
-It can be used in a variety of scenarios such as form
-    input fields, status indicators, or progress bars.
+    can be used to listen for changes to a value and update notifier the specific user interface.
+Value notifier and constructor required function that defines how the UI should be updated based on the current value of the notifier, where our ValueNotifier listener is inserted into the build function to pass its primitive value with each update.
+This widget is useful for cases where you want to decouple the UI from the data source, allowing changes in the data to automatically update the UI without having to manually manage the state.
+It can be used in a variety of scenarios such as form input fields, status indicators or progress bars.

     $(controller.count, // our listener provided by MinX<MyController> widget count is ValueNotifier<int>